Oakley MOD5 Helmet

 Like many other premium ski helmets, the Oakley MOD5 features a Boa adjustment system at the back for dialing in fit.
 Far and away, Boa systems are the easiest to use and most consistent performers we’ve experienced on the market.
 To adjust, simply turn the dial at the back in either direction—turning to the left loosens the helmet and turning to the right tightens it.
 When you’ve got a snug fit, the dial automatically locks in place to prevent slippage.
 Overall, we’ve found Boa systems to be very reliable and easy to operate (even with gloves on).
 Not to mention, any Boa-equipped piece of gear—from helmets to snowshoes, ski boots, and more—comes with a lifetime warranty on the adjustment system from Boa themselves.

 At 1 pound 4 ounces, the Oakley MOD5 falls a bit on the heavier end of the ski helmet spectrum, but it’s still perfectly reasonable for resort and occasional backcountry use.
 Other premium models like the Smith Vantage MIPS (1 lb.
 2 oz.), Giro Range MIPS (1 lb.
-3 oz.), and POC Obex SPIN (1 lb.
-0.5 oz.) undercut the MOD5 slightly, and you can go much lighter with a dedicated backcountry-focused model like the Salomon MTN Lab (13.3 oz.).
+3 oz.), and POC Obex MIPS (1 lb. even) undercut the MOD5 slightly, and you can go much lighter with a dedicated backcountry-focused model like the Salomon MTN Lab (13.3 oz.) or Giro’s Grid MIPS (14.1 oz.).
 However, ultralight helmets like the Salomon sacrifice features, durability, and comfort to shave weight.
 For those who ski mostly on-piste, the MOD5 isn’t too hefty or cumbersome, and the added warmth and features are worth the tradeoff for many.

 As we’ve come to expect from Oakley, the MOD5 is built to last.
 The helmet feels solid in hand, with a hybrid construction (ABS plastic along the top front and lighter in-mold around back) that effectively balances durability and weight savings.
 After a full season of testing, the helmet is holding up extremely well with only minor scuffs—there are no dents, cracks, or concerning wear.
 Additionally, all of the interior Velcro used to secure the comfort liner is intact and sticking well.
 I also appreciate the easy-to-use goggle-retention clip: just slide your goggle strap under the plastic clip and you’ve got a secure connection.
 I prefer this system over the elastic and hook combination on the Smith Vantage, which proved a little hard to get used to.
 Finally, and perhaps most importantly, the MOD5 is light on the head without feeling fragile.
 Added up, this is one hardwearing and well-built lid.